no gossip, no scandals.

-Transformers Dark of the Moon - Review
+Transformers Dark of the Moon poster

 Transformers Dark of the Moon

-quick review: More of the same ol' kaam-tum-dhasshum-kaching-boom-kaboom-screeeech-repeat.
+More of the same ol' kaam-tum-dhasshum-kaching-boom-kaboom-screeeech-repeat.
 The concept is as cool as it was in the first film, but then I might as well just have watched the first one, right?
 Nope, neither the 3-D nor the rambling story add value.

 I love action films and I love the idea of machines transforming into other machines.
 Seriously, it's damn neat.
 It's not only the idea but also the slick way they've been transforming since Transformers (the first in the series).
 I like how the machines move and the sounds they make while they are at it.
 As sarcastic as it may sound (given the rating), I mean it.
 But more of the same?
 For all of two and a half hours?
 Naah.
 Don't make me hate something I love, by overdoing it.